 My mother, Elizabeth (Betty) Laffy (née North), served as a Corporal in the WAAF (Women’s Auxiliary Air Force) stationed with 11 Group at Stanmore.
 She trained as a radar mechanic at a technical college in Sidcup and at Cranwell, before serving in the Signals Corp (radio/telecommunications).

 She was also stationed at Mount Wise near Plymouth with the NAAF (Navy, Army & Air Force) and at Rudloe Manor near Bath, where she was in charge of a Signals Office.

 Her sister, Rosaline Egan (née North), was a Sergeant in the Royal Army Signals OWLS (Operator of Wires and Lines).
 She trained extensively in Scotland before serving at the War Office in Whitehall.

 My mother’s family lost everything when their home was bombed on the night of 14th October, during the London Blitz, which lasted from 7th September 1940 to 11th May 1941 (over 8 months).
-Several of their neighbours sadly died, as a ‘basket’ of bombs hit the entire block and reduced it to rubble.
+Tragically, several of their neighbours died, as a ‘basket’ of bombs had hit the entire block and reduced it to rubble.

 Other members of our family who served in the Armed Forces: